kevinahn7/epicodus-landing-page/README.md

 #### By Kevin Ahn

 ## Setup/Installation Requirements
-Here are the links to our GitHub repositories and the GitHub page:
+Clone this directory onto your own directory using the link on the GitHub repository Here are the links to our GitHub repositories and the GitHub page:

 * [Epicodus Portfolio Repository](https://github.com/kevinahn7/epicodus-portfolio)